Reliable Cellular Automata with Self-Organization: Introduction

-\item Section ~\ref{s.amp} introduces all notions for the formulation of the main lemma.
-First we define the kind of amplifiers to be built and a set of parameters called the \df{amplifier frame}.
-The main lemma, called the Amplifier Lemma, says that amplifiers exist for many different sorts of amplifier frame.
-The rest of the section applies the main lemma to the proof of the main theorems.
+\item Section~\ref{sec:amp} defines the kind of amplifiers to be built.
+The \emph{main lemma}, called the Amplifier Lemma, says that these amplifiers exist.
+The rest of the section applies the main lemma to the proof of one of the main theorems.

-\item Section ~\ref{s.sorg} defines self-organizing amplifiers, formulates the lemma about their existence and applies it to the proof of the existence of a self-organizing non-ergodic cellular automaton.

-\item Section ~\ref{s.plan} gives an overview of an amplifier.
+\item Section~\ref{sec:plan} gives an overview of an amplifier.
 As indicated above, the restoration property will be satisfied automatically.
-In order to satisfy the computation property, the general framework of the program will be similar to the outline in Section ~\ref{s.sim}.
+In order to satisfy the computation property, the general framework of the program will be similar to the outline in Section~\ref{sec:sim}.
 However, besides the single-error fault-tolerance property achieved there, it will also have a \df{self-stabilization} property.
 This means that a short time after the occurrence of arbitrary damage, the configuration enables us to interpret it in terms of colonies.
 (In practice, pieces of incomplete colonies will eliminate themselves.)
-In the absence of damage, therefore, the colony structure will recover from the effects of earlier damage, i.e.~predictability in the simulated configuration is restored.
+In the absence of damage, therefore, the colony structure will recover from the effects of earlier damage, that is predictability in the simulated configuration is restored.